RootHe-Y/xingyuanhe.github.com/index.md

 Sichuan Univ.
 Ranked in 1st out of 64 with the Grade Point Average of 3.77 (90.96) by now.

-Interested in machine learning,and mathematical modeling,data mining
+Interested in machine learning,and mathematical modeling,data mining in manufacturing.
 ```
 ### Language Test
 ```